ChimeraTK/ApplicationCore-MicroDAQ/README.md

 ## Remark on data types

 The data stored in the *.h5 files if always of tpye `float`.
 In case of the ROOT backend the ChimerTK data types are properly mapped to ROOT data types, which further reduces the file size and improoves analysis performance.

+## Remark on ROOT dictionary

+It might happen that some includes are not found by ROOT.
+In that case setting the environment variable `ROOT_INCLUDE_PATH=/usr/` might help, in case an error is saying that `include/data_types.h` is not found.